aleidner6/AnnaLeidner_test_repo/03_exercises.md

 ```

 ![](03_exercises_files/figure-html/unnamed-chunk-15-1.png)<!-- -->
-The first graph shows the usage of casual vs registered riders on weekdays and weekends, while the second shows the usage of on weekdays vs weekends by casual and registered riders.
-The graphs are similar, but the first is more a comparison of client type by week day, while the second is more a comparison of how each client type rides on the days of the week.
+The first graph shows the bike usage by both casual and registered riders on weekdays vs weekends.
+It focuses on the comparison between casual and registered riders based on what day it is.
+The second graph shows the bike usage on weekdays vs weekends by both casual and registered riders.
+It focuses on the comparison between weekdays vs weekends by day of the week.
 As both graphs are very similar, I think they are equally useful for slightly different comparisons/questions.

 ### Spatial patterns